mariavittoriaateri/MasterThesis/README.md

 The steps outlined at point 1 allow to obtain DIRNDL instances in the tables.json and the dev.json files as described by the authors of Spider.
 These two resulting files for Experiment 1 can be found here: ADD LINK!!.
 Nevertheless, the IRNet system uses a modified version of the original dev.json file, as described in Listing 5 of my thesis work.
 For this reason, before obtaining the predictions from the system, these preprocessing steps must be carried out:

 * Save the new tables.json and dev.json files under `./data/` directory
 * Run `./preprocess/run_me.sh`.
 This script will process the dev.json file and generate the IRNet-specific development format file, which is needed to generate the predictions and for evaluation.
-The generated `predict.json` file must then renamed as `dev.json` and substitute the previous `dev.json` file.
+The generated `predict.json` file (or any other name chosen for it) must then renamed as `dev.json` and substitute the previous `dev.json` file.
 * Run `eval.sh` to generate the predictions.
 More specifically, this script produces a file named e.g. `output` with the SQL queries predicted by the system given the NL questions contained in the `dev.json` file, and a `gold.txt` file with the golden queries, extrapolated from the `dev.json` file.
 `sh eval.sh [GPU_ID] [OUTPUT_FOLD]`